SiddharthShahi/SOC-Project/README.md

 ![](https://github.com/SiddharthShahi/images/blob/main/SOC%20Monitoring%20Dashboard.png)

-The dashboard shows two clear spikes in failed SSH logins: one on March 8 and one on March 9 — both from `172.20.10.3`, the attacker machine: Kali Linux.
-That IP alone is responsible for 4,122 failed attempts.
+The dashboard shows two clear spikes in failed SSH logins: one on March 8 and one on March 9 - both from `172.20.10.3`, the attacker machine: Kali Linux.
+That IP alone is the cause for 4,122 failed attempts.

 ---